PE ExamCareer PlanningExam PreparationDiscipline Selection

 • Construction Management: Technical oversight of complex projects

-The U.S. Bureau of Labor Statistics projects civil engineer demand, including structural engineers, to grow by 11% from 2016 to 2026.
+The U.S. Bureau of Labor Statistics projects civil engineer employment to grow by 6% from 2023 to 2033—faster than the average for all occupations—driven by infrastructure investment, water-system upgrades, and renewable energy projects.

 Who Should Choose Structural